Why prioritize water?

 Water should be prioritized because…

+Most of the communities lacking clean water are located in least developed countries and are often in remote areas.
+They are forced to spend immense periods of time walking long distances to get to the nearest source of clean water.
 Time used on walking for water is obviously time that cannot be used attending to school, work or other developing activities, nor to plowing the field or looking after a sick child.
-This is why some feel forced to take their chances and use infected water for cooking and washing in order to prioritize their time on urgent issues.
+This is why some are forced to use infected water for cooking and washing to prioritize their time but at a great risk to their health.

-Death and extreme poverty due to a lack of basic human needs, on the other hand, are a constant problem in certain areas, and can be solved for good by a redistribution of resources and proper education.
+Wars and natural catastrophes are horrible but periodical problems that will occur from time to time on different locations, and these issues cannot be solved once and for all.
+Death and extreme poverty due to a lack of basic human needs, on the other hand, are a constant problem in certain areas, and can be solved for good through redistribution of resources and proper education.

 Do you want to tip in?